What to see on Isla Saona

 ,regionOfInterest=(1060.5,707))

-This second day in London focuses on the East End and the City, where you'll find a mix of medieval history, architectural modernity, and some of the best viewpoints in the city.
+This second day in London focuses on the east area and the City, where you will find a mix of medieval history, architectural modernity and some of the best viewpoints in the city.

-The Tower of London is a fortress with a thousand years of history that has been a royal palace, a prison, and an armoury, and today it is responsible for guarding the Crown Jewels and the legends of its famous ravens.
-Listening to the stories of the Beefeaters is an essential experience if you want to delve into the city's most intriguing side.
+The Tower of London is a fortress with a thousand years of history that has been a royal palace, prison and armoury, and today it is in charge of guarding the Crown Jewels and the legends of its famous ravens.
+Listening to the stories of the Beefeaters is an essential experience if you want to delve into the most intriguing side of the city.

-Just a 5-minute walk away, you'll find the next stop.
+Just a 5-minute walk away you will find the next point.

 You can continue walking along the river for about 15 minutes.

-Also known as the 'highest public garden in London', the Sky Garden offers 360º views from a tropical forest high above.
-It's one of the best things to do in London in two days, allowing you to see the city from a modern and refreshing perspective, completely free of charge.
-It is essential to book your ticket in advance on their website.
+Also known as the "highest public garden in London", the Sky Garden offers 360º views from a tropical forest in the heights.
+It is one of the best plans to do in London in two days with which you can see the city from a modern and refreshing perspective completely free of charge.
+It is essential to book tickets in advance on their website.

-You can walk to the next stop in about 15 minutes.
+You can go to the next point walking in about 15 minutes.

-Borough Market is a food lover's paradise.
-With centuries of history, this market under the train tracks offers everything from artisan cheeses to international cuisine.
-It's the ideal stop to taste the most flavourful and multicultural London.
+The Borough Market is a food lover's paradise.
+With centuries of history, this market under the train tracks offers everything from artisan cheeses to international cuisine dishes.
+It is the ideal stop to taste the tastiest and most multicultural side of London.

-From here, you can cross the Thames via London Bridge on foot in about 15 minutes.
+From here you can cross the Thames via London Bridge walking in about 15 minutes.

-With its white dome dominating the City skyline, St. Paul's Cathedral is a masterpiece by Christopher Wren that will leave you breathless.
-Climbing to the Whispering Gallery or exploring its crypt is a must-do on any London tourism itinerary.
+With its white dome that dominates the skyline of the City, the St. Paul's Cathedral is a masterpiece by Christopher Wren that will leave you breathless.
+Climbing to the Whispering Gallery or exploring its crypt is a must in any London tourism plan.

-You can get to the next stop by tube or bus in about 15-20 minutes.
+You can travel to the next point by tube or bus in about 15-20 minutes.

-A stroll along South Bank is the perfect plan to end this two-day trip to London.
-Walking along the illuminated Thames, with the monuments reflected in the water and the sound of street musicians in the background, creates a magical atmosphere.
+A walk along South Bank is a perfect plan to end this two-day trip to London.
+Walking by the illuminated Thames, with the monuments reflecting in the water and the sound of street musicians in the background, creates a magical atmosphere.

-You can walk around at your leisure after dinner.
+You can walk along it calmly after dinner.

-So you don't waste a minute, you can follow these routes to see London in two days, covering each of the points in the guide:
+So that you don't waste a minute, you can follow these routes to see London in two days with each of the points that appear in the guide:

 ,regionOfInterest=(2280,1704))